aquasecurity/tfsec/docs/checks/google/kms/rotate-kms-keys.md

 title: KMS keys should be rotated at least every 90 days
 ---

+# KMS keys should be rotated at least every 90 days

 ### Default Severity: <span class="severity high">high</span>

 ### Explanation